I had someone ask if it was necessary to run a criminal background check on all volunteers.

 “Juveniles who commit sex offenses against other children are more likely than adult sex offenders to offend in groups and at schools and to have more male victims and younger victims.”

-The problem this presents for the church, is that background checks are not going to help with identifying these perpetrators.
-Meaning policy, training and oversight is also an important aspect of protecting our kids.
+This problem for the church is that background checks will not help identify these juvenile perpetrators.
+Meaning, policy, training, and oversight is also an important aspect of protecting our kids.

 3. Protect Church Members